Matt4C6F656872/Starless-Sky/docs/religion/saints/the-flower-of-the-north.md

 Currently, he is serving his 100 days of solitude atop The Vale and will emerge as a Sharat for a final patrol in the desert before returning to the Far North.

-The similarities to the hero of the adventure novels "Kurt von Lichtbad" are striking and a welcome reason for his comrades to teasingly call him "Saint von Lichtbad."
+The similarities to the adventure novel hero "Kurt von Lichtbad" are striking and a welcome reason for his comrades to teasingly call him "Saint von Lichtbad."